Economy of Tamil Nadu: Mining

 Tamil Nadu has a few mining projects based on Titanium, Lignite, Magnesite, Graphite, Limestone, Granite and Bauxite.
 The first one is the Neyveli Lignite Corporation that has led development of large industrial complex around Neyveli in Cuddalore district with Thermal power plants, Fertilizer, Brequetting and Carbonisation plants.
 Tata Iron and Steel Company (TISCO) have entered into MoU with Government of Tamil Nadu in June 2002 for establishing a titanium dioxide (TiO_{2}) plant with a project outlay of $650 million.
 Magnesite mining is done at Salem apart from which mining of Bauxite ores are carried out at Yercaud and this region is also rich in Iron Ore Kanjamalai.
 Molybdenum is found in Dharmapuri, and is the only source in the country.

 Energy

-Tamil Nadu, being an industrialized and urbanized state, is among the top 3 states with respect to generation of electricity.
-The total installed capacity of Tamil Nadu stands at around 30200 MW as in September 2018, that derives 11500 MW of power from solar and wind energy.
-Tamil Nadu has the distinction of being the leader in renewable energy in India by adopting clean sources of energy and having established wind farms as early as 1995.
-Today it produces more wind power than Denmark and the Netherlands.

 Wind energy

 The Tamil Nadu Energy Development Agency (TEDA) is a Tamil Nadu government promoting renewable energy sources and energy conservation activities.
 The agency has largely been responsible for instigating the tremendous growth of Tamil Nadu in the development of wind power.
 The total installed capacity of windmills in Tamil Nadu totals to around 8700MW.
 Muppandal wind farm is a renewable energy source, supplying the villagers with electricity for work.
-Wind farms were built in Nagercoil and Tuticorin apart from already existing ones around Coimbatore, Pollachi, Dharapuram, Kangeyam and Udumalaipettai.